helixd2s/SimplexShaders/README.md

 ### Planar Reflection

 Due Optifine limitations, there is NOT possible to make planar reflections in such shader pack<br>
-Main problem: getting required plane level...
+Main problem: getting required plane level...<br>
 **TODO: Planned to resolve that problem with my new extensions for Optifine**

 ### Far future